Fresh gooseberries growing on a branch in a garden

 A Sweet and Safe Summer for All

-By understanding the potential risks and exercising caution, you can ensure your furry friend enjoys a safe and summery season, free from gooseberry-induced mishaps.
+By understanding the potential risks and exercising caution, you can ensure your furry friend enjoys a safe, summery season free from gooseberry-induced mishaps.
 Remember, a little knowledge goes a long way in keeping your canine companion happy and healthy.
 So, go forth, enjoy the sun and the ripe rewards of summer, but share the gooseberry bounty with your human heart, letting your four-legged friend stick to dog-friendly delights.
-After all, their furry smiles are far sweeter than any tangy treat.